Born of Bloodlust

 Anyways, that was about thirty minutes before I started walking to school.
-I was actually in good spirits then but then I saw dad on the corner near the corner store.
+I was actually in good spirits then, but then I saw dad on the curb near the corner store.
 He was parked by the store talking on the phone; I don’t think he noticed me because he didn’t seem angry even when his eyes nearly met mine.

 “That was probably me.”
 I interrupted, “I called your father to tell him I was planning to have the package delivered somewhere else.”